Setting up a Twitch Overlay Template in OBS

 2.2.
 Installing fonts

 Please install all fonts from the folder /fonts on your system.
-Select all fonts, right click Install.
+Select all fonts and then click on Install in the context menu (right click).

 2.3.
 Perform scene import